sdkn104/VBA-CSV/README.md

 ## Usage and Examples

-#### Public Function ParseCSVToCollection(csvText As String, Optional allowVariableNumOfFields As Boolean = False) As Collection
+#### Function ParseCSVToCollection(csvText As String, Optional allowVariableNumOfFields As Boolean = False) As Collection

 ```vb.net
     Dim csv As Collection